techidaily/site-ios-pokemon-go/source/_posts/what-legendaries-are-in-pokemon-platinum-on-apple-iphone-8-plus-drfone-by-drfone-virtual-ios.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://screen-mirroring-recording.techidaily.com/new-2024-approved-ultimate-guide-to-making-video-tutorials/"><u>[New] 2024 Approved Ultimate Guide To Making Video Tutorials</u></a></li>
-<li><a href="https://video-capture.techidaily.com/updated-premier-8-safe-video-communication-programs-for-smbs/"><u>[Updated] Premier 8 Safe Video Communication Programs for SMBs</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/2024-approved-navigating-the-editorial-maze-answers-for-filmora-users/"><u>2024 Approved Navigating the Editorial Maze Answers for Filmora Users</u></a></li>
+<li><a href="https://article-posts.techidaily.com/new-in-2024-transforming-photos-adding-motion-blur-to-peoples-portraits-with-picsart/"><u>[New] In 2024, Transforming Photos Adding Motion Blur to People's Portraits with Picsart</u></a></li>
+<li><a href="https://fox-direct.techidaily.com/new-swift-transition-the-ultimate-guide-to-sierra-on-macs-for-2024/"><u>[New] Swift Transition The Ultimate Guide to Sierra on Macs for 2024</u></a></li>
+<li><a href="https://smart-video-creator.techidaily.com/break-free-from-sony-vegas-top-video-editing-alternatives-for-windows/"><u>Break Free From Sony Vegas Top Video Editing Alternatives for Windows</u></a></li>
+<li><a href="https://data-safeguard.techidaily.com/cookiebot-enabled-solutions-enhancing-user-engagement/"><u>Cookiebot-Enabled Solutions: Enhancing User Engagement</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/effortless-file-conversion-convert-your-nsv-media-to-wmv-format-on-the-go-using-moveavi/"><u>Effortless File Conversion - Convert Your NSV Media to WMV Format on the Go Using Moveavi</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/exploring-the-world-of-bingchatgpt-crypto-trickery-tips-for-spotting-sham-tokens-and-protecting-your-investments/"><u>Exploring the World of BingChatGPT Crypto Trickery: Tips for Spotting Sham Tokens and Protecting Your Investments</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/grappling-giants-twitch-triumph-or-hitbox-heroics-for-2024/"><u>Grappling Giants Twitch Triumph or Hitbox Heroics for 2024</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/additional-tips-about-sinnoh-stone-for-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>Additional Tips About Sinnoh Stone For Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/hacks-to-do-pokemon-go-trainer-battles-for-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>Hacks to do pokemon go trainer battles For Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://android-frp.techidaily.com/hassle-free-ways-to-remove-frp-lock-on-htc-u23-phones-withwithout-a-pc-by-drfone-android/"><u>Hassle-Free Ways to Remove FRP Lock on HTC U23 Phones with/without a PC</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/how-do-you-unlock-your-apple-iphone-12-pro-max-learn-all-4-methods-drfone-by-drfone-ios/"><u>How Do You Unlock your Apple iPhone 12 Pro Max?
+Learn All 4 Methods | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/how-to-enter-the-ispoofer-discord-server-on-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>How to enter the iSpoofer discord server On Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/how-to-fix-pokemon-go-route-not-working-on-apple-iphone-12-mini-drfone-by-drfone-virtual-ios/"><u>How to Fix Pokemon Go Route Not Working On Apple iPhone 12 mini? | Dr.fone</u></a></li>
+<li><a href="https://fox-cloud.techidaily.com/in-2024-from-simple-starts-proving-talent-with-tiktok-edits/"><u>In 2024, From Simple Starts Proving Talent with TikTok Edits</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/here-are-some-of-the-best-pokemon-discord-servers-to-join-on-apple-iphone-8-plus-drfone-by-drfone-virtual-ios/"><u>Here are Some of the Best Pokemon Discord Servers to Join On Apple iPhone 8 Plus | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-here-are-some-pro-tips-for-pokemon-go-pvp-battles-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Here are Some Pro Tips for Pokemon Go PvP Battles On Apple iPhone 6 Plus | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/heres-everything-you-should-know-about-pokemon-stops-in-detail-on-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>Heres Everything You Should Know About Pokemon Stops in Detail On Apple iPhone 15 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-can-i-catch-the-regional-pokemon-without-traveling-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, How Can I Catch the Regional Pokémon without Traveling On Apple iPhone 14 Plus | Dr.fone</u></a></li>
-<li><a href="https://hardware-reviews.techidaily.com/hostgator-review-comparative-study-on-vps-and-shared-hosting-solutions/"><u>HostGator Review: Comparative Study on VPS and Shared Hosting Solutions</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-a-detailed-pokemon-go-pvp-tier-list-to-make-you-a-pro-trainer-for-apple-iphone-12-drfone-by-drfone-virtual-ios/"><u>In 2024, A Detailed Pokemon Go PvP Tier List to Make you a Pro Trainer For Apple iPhone 12 | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-pokemon-go-error-12-failed-to-detect-location-on-apple-iphone-15-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Pokemon Go Error 12 Failed to Detect Location On Apple iPhone 15 Plus? | Dr.fone</u></a></li>
-<li><a href="https://iphone-transfer.techidaily.com/in-2024-effortless-ways-to-transfer-data-from-your-apple-iphone-15-plus-to-iphone-15-drfone-by-drfone-transfer-from-ios/"><u>In 2024, Effortless Ways to Transfer Data from Your Apple iPhone 15 Plus to iPhone 15 | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/planning-to-use-a-pokemon-go-joystick-on-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>Planning to Use a Pokemon Go Joystick on Apple iPhone 15 Pro Max? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-oppo-find-x7-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Oppo Find X7 to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/the-most-useful-tips-for-pokemon-go-ultra-league-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>The Most Useful Tips for Pokemon Go Ultra League On Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/will-pokemon-go-ban-the-account-if-you-use-pgsharp-on-apple-iphone-13-mini-drfone-by-drfone-virtual-ios/"><u>Will Pokémon Go Ban the Account if You Use PGSharp On Apple iPhone 13 mini | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/unova-stone-pokemon-go-evolution-list-and-how-catch-them-for-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>Unova Stone Pokémon Go Evolution List and How Catch Them For Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
 </ul></div>